Younger audiences are shifting away from traditional social media platforms to newer short-form video platforms like TikTok.

 - As is true with Reels, content creators can record video content up to 60 seconds long for a single video.

-- Creators can also add video clips from their phone’s gallery in addition to the content he or she may be filming in the moment.
+- Creators can also add video clips from their phone’s gallery in addition to the content they may be filming in the moment.

-- Basic filters are available for features like color correction.
+- Basic YouTube video filters are available for features like color correction.
 YouTube promises more effects are on their way.

 YouTube Shorts advantages